Iya Villania: Early and personal life

 Raelene Elaine Villania, the last of three siblings, was born on June 29, 1986, in Sydney, Australia.
 She was raised by Filipino parents, Ray Villania and Elena Nada Ebaler.
 Villania's interest in music started when her father sang karaoke when she was a child.
 She used to be a member of a touring band in Australia called Iron & Clay that address issues in schools and churches such bullying, drunk driving, and self-esteem.
 Later, she moved to the Philippines and attended high school at Colegio San Agustin in Makati, graduating In 2004.
 She attended college at De La Salle University – Manila majoring in psychology and graduated on December 16, 2008.

 In 2004, Villania began dating television presenter Drew Arellano.
 They married in Nasugbu, Batangas in January 2014.
-The couple have five children: Antonio Primo (born 2016), Alonzo Leon (born 2018), Alana Lauren (born 2020), Astro Phoenix (born 2022), and Anya Love (born 2025).
+The couple have five children.

 Villania is an advocate for abstaining from sex before marriage.
 She divulged that she had not had sexual intercourse before marrying Arellano, who himself was supportive of her decision.
 Although she does not necessarily condemn women who has had intercourse, she remarked that virginity is "something that a girl can be proud of".
-She was raised in the Seventh-day Adventist Church.
+Raised in the Seventh-day Adventist Church, she is now a practicing Evangelical Christian.

 In January 2022, Villania, alongside Arellano and their three children, tested positive for COVID-19.